 You could also go down the mediation route.
 The Civil Mediation Council (020 7353 3227; civilmediation.org) offers telephone-based mediation to resolve disputes for £50 per hour for claims up to £5,000.

-One thing that sets self-catering accommodation providers apart from faceless hotel chains is the personal service you get – owners and agents care.
+One thing that sets self-catering accommodation providers apart from large hotel chains is the personal service you get – owners and agents care about their guests.
 Successful lettings depend on trust and all parties acting honourably.
 Complaints are few and far between because most guests and owners resolve problems amicably.

 - Taking a civilised and reasonable approach is more effective than getting angry and shouting the odds.

-- You have a duty to report problems straight away so that the owner or agency has the opportunity to remedy the situation.
+- You have a duty to report problems straight away so that the owner or agency has the opportunity to try and remedy the situation.